1 Name of Medicine

 SLE and mixed connective tissue disease.

-Ibuprofen should be used with caution in patients with systemic lupus erythematosus and mixed connective tissue disease as there is a risk of increased aseptic meningitis.
+Brufen Pain should be used with caution in patients with systemic lupus erythematosus and mixed connective tissue disease as there is a risk of increased aseptic meningitis.
+Although it is probably more likely to occur in patients with these diseases and other related connective tissue diseases, it has been reported in patients who do not have an underlying chronic disease.

 Skin and subcutaneous tissue disorders.

-Serious skin reactions, some of them fatal, including exfoliative dermatitis, Stevens-Johnson syndrome, Drug Reaction with Eosinophilia with Systemic Symptoms (see Drug reaction with eosinophilia with systemic symptoms (DRESS)) and toxic epidermal necrolysis, have been reported very rarely in association with the use of NSAIDs (see Section 4.8 Adverse Effects (Undesirable Effects)).
+Dermatological effects: Severe cutaneous adverse reactions (SCARs), including exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome (SJS), Drug Reaction with Eosinophilia with Systemic Symptoms (see Drug reaction with eosinophilia with systemic symptoms (DRESS)), toxic epidermal necrolysis, and acute generalised exanthematous pustulosis (AGEP), which can be life-threatening or fatal, have been reported in association with the use of ibuprofen (see Section 4.8 Adverse Effects (Undesirable Effects)).
 These serious adverse events are idiosyncratic and are independent of dose or duration of use.
 Patients appear to be at highest risk of these reactions early in the course of therapy, the onset of the reaction occurring in the majority of cases within the first month of treatment.
 Ibuprofen use should be discontinued at the first appearance of skin rash, mucosal lesions, or any other sign of hypersensitivity and medical advice should be sought immediately.
+Most of these reactions occurred within the first month.
+If signs and symptoms suggestive of these reactions appear, Brufen Pain should be withdrawn immediately, and an alternative treatment considered (as appropriate).

 Severe skin reactions such as acute generalised exanthematous pustulosis (AGEP) may occur with ibuprofen-containing products.
 The acute pustular eruption may occur within the first 2 days of treatment, with fever, and numerous, small, mostly non-follicular pustules arising on a widespread oedematous erythema and mainly localised on the skin folds, trunk and upper extremities.
 Patients should be carefully monitored.
 If signs and symptoms such as pyrexia, erythema, or many small pustules are observed, administration of Brufen Pain tablets should be discontinued, and appropriate measures taken if needed.